The bread and butter of PIM's business offering are what we refer to as "Integrity Management Services".

 - PIM Optimum - Our industry leading integrity management workflow solution.

-- PIM Relief - PSV / Relief valve inspection and workflow tracking software.
+- PIM Relief - PSV / Relief valve inspection and workflow tracking, certification and RBI software.

 - PIM SECE - Safety critical element and performance standard document creation and management software.
 An industry first.